AliceWonderMiscreations/PluggableUnplugged/README.md

 There is no good reason to continue using `md5`,
 [md5 is broken](https://en.wikipedia.org/wiki/MD5#Security) and there just is not a justifiable reason to keep using it.
+On 64-but systems it also is often much slower than more modern methods of generating a hash.

 The `wp_hash()` function is replaced in this plugin by one that uses `sodium_crypto_generichash()` instead.
 That is a secure alternative to